Neil R. Sabin

 Organized and represented a high-technology company in, among other things, the issuance of preferred stock to a Fortune 500 computer company, to a large bank and to a quasi-governmental seed-capital company.

-Handled numerous business mergers and reorganizations.
+Handled many business mergers and reorganizations.

 Represented a regional helicopter company in issuing preferred stock and warrants to a national bank.